mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 > Voici encore une prière que j’ai à t’adresser.
 C’est de ne pas me prendre pour une espèce de parricide.
 Pour nous défendre, il nous faudra soumettre à l’examen la maxime de notre père Parménide, et à toute force établir que le non-être existe à certains égards, et qu’à certains égards aussi l’être n’est pas.

-Levinas's explicit usage of the term "parricide" and deliberate repetition with the word "father" indicates that the entire text of Otherwise than Being can be understood as a further exploration of his usage of the metaphor of murder in the section “Time and the Will” to describe the sacrifice of the paternity of the present necessary to father the future of the son.
+Levinas's explicit usage of the term *parricide* and deliberate repetition with the word *father* indicates that the entire text of Otherwise than Being can be understood as a further exploration of his usage of the metaphor of murder in the section “Time and the Will” to describe the sacrifice of the paternity of the present necessary to father the future of the son.

-In the being for death of fear I am not faced with nothingness, but faced with what is against me, as though murder, rather than being one of the occasions of dying, were inseparable from the essence of death, as though the approach of death remained one of the modalities of the relation with the Other"  (234)
+> In the being for death of fear I am not faced with nothingness, but faced with what is against me, as though murder, rather than being one of the occasions of dying, were inseparable from the essence of death, as though the approach of death remained one of the modalities of the relation with the Other"  (234)

 > Dans · l'être pour la mort de la peur, je ne suis pas en face du néant, mais en face de ce qui est contre moi, comme si le meurtre, plutôt que d'être l'une des occasions de mourir, ne se séparait pas de l'essence de la mort, comme si l'approche de la mort de meurait l'une des modalités du rapport avec Autrui.
+(260)

-(260)This proclamation of parricide within the book allows him to instead focus on the theme of maternity and other feminine themes
+This proclamation of parricide within the book allows him to instead focus on the theme of maternity and other feminine themes

 # Faceless Levinas